 lawachara national park is one of the amazing places to visit in Sylhet.
 Lawachara Sylhet is a sanctuary for rare species of plants and animals.
 Visitors have the opportunity to enter the park with an entry fee. and then trail the whole Lawachera with a trained guide. lawachara national park is also known for rare flora and fauna species and marine fossils. lawachera is a hotspot of biodiversity in srimangal district.

 Rema Kalenga Reserve Forest:

 A place blessed by Meghalayan hill becomes a tourist place in this region.
-Apart from that Dolura martyrs memorial is a must visiting place where 48 freedom fighters are resting in peace since our Independence.
-A land port with India is on a processing at Dolura.
+Apart from that Dolura martyrs memorial is a must visiting a place where 48 freedom fighters are resting in peace since our Independence.
+A land port with India is on processing at Dolura.
 Dolura Land port will start its work very soon.

 Bholagonj’s Scenic Beauty surely mesmerized any traveler.
 Bholagong Sylhet, an amazing tourist place in Sylhet, is covered with white stone.
 Which attracts new-generation travelers.
 This is much more famous for the largest stone quarry in Bangladesh and which is surrounded by hills, rivers, and waterfalls.
 Dholai River is an additional bonus attraction for visitors who come to volagonj Sylhet.

 one of the most beautiful rivers which is commonly known as the Blue water river.
 The jadukata river is look exactly similar to the great Shomeswari and Shari Rivers.
 Jadukata river originated from the Meghalaya Hills of India and entered Bangladesh.
 Jadukata river is located in Laurergorh under Tahirpur Upazilla of Sunamgonj District.
 The Crystral clear water of the Jadukata river flows beside the beautiful hill name ” Bariker Tilla “.